-This term refers to periods of the day when the sun emits at least 1000 W/m2 of sunlight intensity (energy).
-Certain locations in one’s home are better able to accept this type of sunlight than others, so it is important to understand this concept when deciding where to place solar panels.
-Homeowners want to get the most energy from sunlight as possible, so fully comprehending their home’s ability to take in solar energy is crucial.
+Peak sun hours refer to periods of the day when the sun emits at least 1000 W/m2 of sunlight intensity (energy).
+Certain locations in one’s home are better able to accept peak sun hours’ sunlight than others, so it is important to understand this concept when deciding where to place solar panels.
+Homeowners want to get the most energy from sunlight as possible, so fully comprehending their home’s ability to take in peak sun hours’ energy is crucial.

 Peak Sun Hours Vs. Regular Sunlight Hours

-There are significant differences between peak and regular sunlight hours.
+There are significant differences between peak sun hours and regular sunlight hours.
 Regular sunlight hours refer to the hours between sunrise and sunset.
 Simply put, these are all of the hours that the sun is shining in the sky.
 Unfortunately, just because the sun is shining doesn’t mean it is at peak intensity.
 Peak sun hours are those that generate the optimal amount of radiation needed to power solar panels and generate energy.
-If 1,000w/m2 of sunlight for one hour equals one peak hour then 3 hours at about 335w/m2 is also equivalent to one peak sun hour.
-PA, MD, NJ, and NY average about 3.5 peak hours per day throughout the year.
-Additionally, Florida gets an average of 4.5 peak hours per day.

-How to Choose the Right Solar Panel to Gather Enough Hours
+How to Choose the Right Solar Panel to Gather Enough Peak Sun Hours

-The first thing homeowners should do when deciding to invest in solar energy is to research the different solar panel brands.
-Solar panels can be expensive so it’s essential to purchase a high-quality product that won’t need to be repaired or replaced immediately.
-Finding the right solar panel from the beginning will save you both time and money.
+The first thing homeowners should do upon deciding to invest in solar energy is research the different solar panel brands.
+Solar panels can be expensive so it’s essential to purchase a high-quality product that you won’t have to repair or replace immediately.
+Finding the right solar panel from the get-go will save you both time and money.